IndeemaSoftware/QSimpleScada/README.md

    lDeviceInfo->setIp(QHostAddress("127.0.0.1"));
 ```

-Then init your board controller.
-Your boardcontroller object is main contact spot.
+2. Init your board controller.
+Your boardcontroller object is the main contact spot.
 ```cpp
    QScadaBoardController *mController = new QScadaBoardController();
    mController->appendDevice(lDeviceInfo);
 ```
-Now init your board.
+3. Init your board.
 Board ids are iterators.
-So if you will create one more board for this device, it id will be 1.
+So if you will create one more board for this device, its id will be 1.
 ```cpp
    mController->initBoardForDeviceIp("127.0.0.1");
 ```

-You can connect to signals, to handle events
+* To handle events, you can connect to signals:
 ```cpp
 signals:
     void objectDoubleClicked(QScadaObject*);
 ```
-You can get pointers to specific board by calling methods:
+* You can get pointers to specific board by calling methods:
 ```cpp
     QList<QScadaBoard*> getBoardList();
     QList<QScadaBoard*> getBoardListForDeviceIp(QString);
 ```

-And you can create new object by calling method of QScadaBoard object
+* And you can create new object by calling method of QScadaBoard object:
 ```cpp
     QScadaObject *initNewObject(QScadaObjectInfo *);
     void createNewObject(QScadaObjectInfo *);